danja/postcraft/danny.ayers.name/content-raw/entries/2024-09-02_piano-piano.md

 With #Postcraft as my first practical application of #Transmissions, I have been pondering what I might slip in.
 A page like this is written in markdown, a _transmission_ is used to render it to HTML.
 But into that transmission I can throw in whatever pre-processors I fancy.

+So today it occurred to _slowww_ Danny, there's an low-effort/high-value thing available :

 ## Namespaced Hashtags

 ### Motivation